grexecution/AdTiger/API_SETUP_GUIDE.md

-# API Setup Guide for AdTiger
+# API Setup Guide for AdFire

 ## 🚀 Complete Implementation Overview

-AdTiger now supports both **Meta (Facebook & Instagram)** and **Google Ads (Search, YouTube, Display, Shopping)** with a fully integrated settings page where each user can add their own API credentials.
+AdFire now supports both **Meta (Facebook & Instagram)** and **Google Ads (Search, YouTube, Display, Shopping)** with a fully integrated settings page where each user can add their own API credentials.

 ## 📍 Where to Access Settings